gediz/mpv-wiki/User-Scripts.md

   Handles commands depending on where the mouse pointer is at, mostly for mouse wheel handling.

 * **[addfile](https://github.com/devnikor/mpv-conf/blob/master/scripts/addfile.lua)**
-  (OSX) Add subtitle or audio track to playing video file
+  (OS X) Add subtitle or audio track to playing video file

 If you want to write your own Lua scripts, have a look at the [documentation of mpv's Lua interface](https://github.com/mpv-player/mpv/blob/master/DOCS/man/lua.rst).